-These are not the types of firm with which the City will ordinarily be doing business.
+These are not the types of firms with which the City will ordinarily be doing business.

 There may be other business types that are blocked for some employees but not for others.
 This will vary depending on the employee's needs to perform his or her normal duties.
 The main example here is travel-related businesses such as hotels and rental cars.
 Employees who do not travel as part of their normal routine do not have access to those businesses.
 However, if an employee is to be sent for training, the department head may contact Finance to have the employee's "exclude list" changed temporarily to allow the card to be used for those transactions.
+Please note, employees who travel should rely on a per-diem for meals and mileage reimbusement for other travel expenses.
+Cards should only be used for lodging, public transportation, or fuel in a City owned vehicle..